Procrastination

 Understanding procrastination

-Fact #1: it’s rarely about time management
+Fact #1: It’s rarely about time management

 Procrastination is more about unrealistic expectations, avoidance, coping with stress or fear of failure.

-Fact #2: coping
+Fact #2: It’s about coping

 Procrastination is an attempt to cope with external pressures and negative internal experiences.
 So it feels adaptive in the moment.

-Fact #3: procrastination & stress
+Fact #3: It leads to stress

 Procrastination is linked with higher stress levels, illness and lower academic performance among college students.

-Fact #4: creating bad habits
+Fact #4: It can create bad habits

 Believing you get positive outcomes from last‑minute work or “I only work well under pressure” can fuel the habit.

-Done is better than perfect.
-And no one’s work is perfect all the time.
+Done is better than perfect, and no one’s work is perfect all the time.

 Feeling: down, defeated and distracted before and while working.